 On March 22-23, 1989, a mountain-sized asteroid came within 500,000 miles of colliding with the earth.
 “On the cosmic scale of things, that was a close call,” said Dr. Henry Holt.
-Geophysicists estimate that collision with Asclepius would release energy comparable to the explosion of a 600 megaton atomic bomb.
-On March 31, 1989, nine days after its closest approach to Earth, the asteroid was discovered.
+Geophysicists estimate that a collision with Asclepius would release energy comparable to the explosion of a 600 megaton atomic bomb.
+A collision would have had catastrophic effects on our planet.
+Scientists discovered the asteroid on March 31, 1989 – nine days after its closest approach to Earth.

-There have been other “near misses” that have happened on an infrequent basis.
+There have been other near misses that have happened on an infrequent basis.

 HOW TO OBSERVE #NationalNearMissDay

-Use #NationalNearMissDay to post on social media.
+- Use #NationalNearMissDay to post on social media.